 - Observing if the goat meets breed standards.
 Same for any ancestors and siblings if available for observance

-- Measurement of height at withers for guestimate of meeting of breed standards (if Pygmy, Nigerian Dwarf or Minature breed)
+- Measurement of height at withers for estimating if breed standards are being met (if Pygmy, Nigerian Dwarf or Miniature breed)

 - Observing several generations of breeding of your goat to ensure the offspring also meet breed standards for that breed